 What is Mansab?

-The literal meaning of this Arabic word “mansab” is “rank” or “position.”
-An individual’s place in the official hierarchy and salary were determined by their mansab, or rank, which was granted to them.
-And the rank of these mansabdars was determined by their military skills and administrative abilities.
+The literal meaning of the Arabic word “mansab” is “rank” or “position.”
+An individual’s place in the official hierarchy and salary was determined by their mansab, or rank, which was granted to them.
+The rank of these mansabdars was determined by their military skills and administrative abilities.
 Athar Ali wrote, “The term Mansab (office position rank) indicates under the Mughal the position of its holder (Mansabdar) in the official rank.”
 Moreover, according to Irwin, “mansab was the measure of states under the Mughal government which determined a mansabdar’s rank in his salary and his office in the royal court.”

-You can also read about: Ryotwari System 1820: Objectives, Features
+You can also read about the Ryotwari System 1820: Objectives, Features, and More.

 Who were Mansabdars?